-Oxford, England – a gorgeous city in Oxfordshire, a university town like no other, and a place where house prices will make your eyes water.
+Oxford, England – a gorgeous city in Oxfordshire, a university town like no other, one of the prettiest places in England, and a place where house prices will make your eyes water.

 This part of England isn’t cheap to live in, but you’ll be happy to know that there are loads of free things to do in Oxford that will give you a fun day out without completing draining your wallet.

 I was first introduced to Oxford by my husband, who lived near there and opened my eyes to the wonder of Moo’s Milkshakes, the Ashmolean Museum and punting on the river (if you’re not familiar with “punting” outside of the American football term, you’re about to discover something new!)

 Through the years, we’ve been on many dates to this charming city, but we haven’t always had tons of money to do so, which is why figuring out things to do in Oxford for free is something I’m very good at!

 Hey!
 Sidenote!
 Traveling in the UK?
 For tons more advice, beautiful photos and friendly help, click here to join my UK Travel Facebook group to carry on the conversation with fellow travelers and UK experts.

 Oxford might be home to Oxford University, one of the world’s leading institutions, but that doesn’t mean all of the smarts are holed up in one place.

 There are free museums in Oxford that cover a variety of topics, from history to natural science to actual science, and you don’t need to book or otherwise worry about anything else to show up.

 Just bring yourself and a willingness to see some cool artifacts!

 One of the most famous museums in Oxford, the Ashmolean Museum was the first university museum and was opened in 1678 as a museum holding a “cabinet of curiosities.”